MiloTheFox/minecraft-distance-calculator/README.md

 # Minecraft Distance Calculator

 ## Overview
-This repository contains a Minecraft distance calculator that allows players to calculate the distance between two points in the game.
+This repository contains a Minecraft distance calculator that allows the user to calculate the distance between two points in the game.

 ## Installation
 To install the Minecraft distance calculator, follow these steps: